ConDai/ChapelChannel/README.md

 # ChapelChannel

-A simple implementation of channels in Chapel using semaphores/
+A simple channel in Chapel using semaphores